Flexible Deep Neural Networks for Partially Linear Survival Data: Estimation and Survival Inference: Asymptotic Theory for

 Theorem~\ref{thm:quad-equiv} shows that the difference between the exact and the numerically integrated likelihood estimators is $o_p(n^{-1/2})$, so that both share the same asymptotic normal distribution.
-Part 2 verifies that the required error bounds hold for a simple equally spaced grid with $n$ time points, where the per–observation quadrature error is of order $1/n$.
+The second conclusion verifies that the required error bounds hold for the grid with $n$ time points, where the per–observation quadrature error is of order $1/n$.
 This ensures that the asymptotic efficiency result for $\widehat\btheta$ carries over directly to the implementable estimator $\widetilde\btheta$ based on numerical integration.